Bheck890/Bheck890/README.md

 ### <div align="center">I'm Bailey, a Software developer 👨‍💻 working Hybrid since 2022 🚀</div>

-- 🔭 I’m currently working on an app to help with Finances for friends and app stores.
+- 🔭 I’m currently working on an app to help with Finances for friends and app stores, with Flutter and SQL.

-- 🌱 I’m currently learning Flutter and SQL
+- 🌱 I’m currently learning Cloud and Application Life cycles.

 - ❓ Ask me about anything related to Flutter stack and OOP related technologies